Professional gridiron football: National Football League: 2002–present

 The Houston Texans were added to the league in 2002 to replace the Oilers, bringing the league to an even 32 teams.
 Roger Goodell took over as commissioner from the retiring Paul Tagliabue in 2006.

 Also during this era, the league began expanding its influence overseas.
 Fútbol Americano, a one-off game in Mexico City, was the first regular-season game held outside the United States in 2005; it was followed by the NFL International Series, an annual game held in London in the last week of October since 2007.
 In an unrelated move, the Buffalo Bills began their Bills Toronto Series, playing an annual December game in Canada, in 2008.
 The Toronto series will run through 2012.

 In 2003, the NFL launched its own in-house network, NFL Network.
 Beginning in 2006, at the end of the previous broadcast contract, the NFL launched an eight-game late-season package specifically for the network.
 The 2006 television contract expanded total annual broadcast rights to over US$3,000,000,000, and the 2011 renewal of those rights pushed the annual total to nearly US$5,000,000,000.
 Between 2006 and 2022, the networks will have paid the NFL nearly US$70,000,000,000—a total greater than the resale value of all thirty-two NFL teams combined.

 The labor peace in the NFL came to a halt in 2010, when a group of NFL owners invoked an out clause in the league's collective bargaining agreement with the players' union, subsequently imposing a lockout in 2011.
 The players' association responded by disbanding and having its players sue the league for antitrust violations.
 The two sides came to an agreement in late July 2011, after one preseason game, that year's Pro Football Hall of Fame Game, was lost due to the lockout.
 The current collective bargaining agreement, which has no opt-outs, lasts through 2021.

+NFL attendances

+The average home attendances in the NFL: